-The partnership had no U.S. partners at any time during its tax year,
+The partnership had no U.S. partners at

-All required Forms 1042 and 1042-S were filed by the partnership or another withholding agent as required by

-Regulations section 1.1461-1(b) and (c), • The tax liability of each partner for amounts reportable under Regulations sections 1.1461-1(b) and (c) has been fully satisfied by the withholding of tax at the source, and

-The partnership is not a withholding foreign partnership as defined in Regulations section 1.1441-5(c)(2)(i).
+any time during its tax year,All required Forms 1042 and 1042-S were filed by the partnership or another withholding agent as required by Regulations section 1.1461-1(b) and (c), The tax liability of each partner for amounts reportable under Regulations sections 1.1461-1(b) and (c) has been fully satisfied by the withholding of tax at the source, and The partnership is not a withholding foreign partnership as defined in citing "Regulations section 1.6031(a)-1(b)(5)" and identifying the election being made.
+A foreign partnership filing Form 1065 solely to make an election must obtain an EIN if it does not already have one.

-A foreign partnership filing Form 1065 solely to make an election (such as an election to amortize organization expenses) need only provide its name, address, and employer identification number (EIN) on page one of the form and attach a statement citing "Regulations section
+Regulations section 1.1441-5(c)(2)(i).
+A foreign partnership filing Form 1065 solely to make an election (such as an election to amortize organization expenses) need only provide its name, address, and employer identification number (EIN) on page one of the form and attach a statement